How aggregation works

 Typically, your electric utility (National Grid or Eversource) provides two services to you as an electricity customer, and your electric bill includes charges for both of these services:

-Electricity delivery |
+Electricity Delivery |

-Your utility’s primary role is as an electricity delivery company.
-They deliver electricity to you, maintain the poles and wires, and address power outages.
+Your utility’s primary role is to deliver electricity.
+Their responsibilities also include maintaining the delivery infrastructure (the poles and wires) and addressing power outages.
 They charge you for these services in the Delivery Charges portion of your electric bill. |

-Electricity supply |
+Electricity Supply |

-Your utility can also provide a second service, which is as an electricity supplier.
-They purchase electricity on your behalf and charge you in the Supply Charges portion of your electric bill for the amount you use.
-When your electric utility (National Grid or Eversource) is your electricity supplier, you have what’s called Basic Service.
+Your utility can also provide a second service, which is to supply your electricity.
+This means your utility purchases electricity on your behalf and charges you for the amount you use in the Supply Charge portion of your electric bill.
+When your utility supplies your electricity, their Basic Service price is used to calculate the Supply Charge portion of your bill.
+Basic Service prices change seasonally.
 When you first open your electricity account, you are placed on Basic Service. |

 With Bellingham Power Choice